domagojk/js-event-sourcing-example-app/Readme.md

 Each event in order they are created will be passed to `applyEvent` handler along with a transient state value from last `applyEvent` invocation (previous event).
 As described, we always calculate the state based on previous state and current event.
 This is what makes this concept very powerful and easy to maintain.
 We never mutate the state directly, what makes testing and debugging a lot easier.

-Note that a lot of examples we find on the net are written using objects where they mutate the state of the object using private variables while applying events instead of using reducers, but the concept is the same (although, in my opinion, using functional paradigm produces cleaner code).
+A lot of examples we find on the net are written using object instances where they mutate the state of the object using private variables while applying events instead of using reducers, but the concept is the same (although, in my opinion, using functional paradigm produces cleaner code).

 Not going into details on how `applyEvent` works (basically calls different handlers for different events, check [aggregate](src/aggregates/README.md)), reduced state would look like this: